- Describe the relationship between school-age development and behavior.

 - Yelling, shaming, belittling , or threatening a child: You may not, under any circumstances, intentionally make a child fear for his or her physical or psychological safety.
 Staff may not call children hurtful names, threaten children, or make children feel shame.

-- Binding or restricting a child’s movements : You may not punish a child by preventing him or her from being able to move or speak (e.g., covering a child’s mouth or hands with tape).
+- Binding or restricting a child’s movements: You may not punish a child by preventing them from being able to move or speak (e.g., covering a child’s mouth or hands with tape).

 - corporal punishment